creme332/biblionex/docs/SOFTWARE_SPEC.md

 1. **Librarians**: Librarians are administrators responsible for managing library operations.
 They have access to advanced functionalities such as adding, updating, and deleting books from the library catalog, managing user accounts, tracking book loans, generating reports, and customizing system settings.
 Librarians are typically well-versed in library management practices and have a comprehensive understanding of the system's capabilities.
 2. **Patrons**: Patrons are library users who interact with the system to browse the library catalog, search for books, borrow and return items, and manage their account details.
 Patrons may vary in their technical proficiency, with some being comfortable navigating the system independently, while others may require assistance from librarians.
-Both user classes may exhibit characteristics such as varying levels of computer literacy, preferences for user interface design, and specific needs or preferences regarding library services.
-BiblioNex aims to provide a user-friendly experience for both librarians and patrons, accommodating a diverse range of users and their requirements.

 ### Product Functions